 Behold the humble meatball.
 This staple of Italian cuisine has now been elevated to gourmet status by leading chefs.
-They are showing up as featured items on food blogs, fine dining menus and in food magazines.
+They are showing up as featured items on food blogs, fine dining menus, and food magazines.
 Why?
-Well, I guess its because every confort food will have it’s day in the sun, so to speak.
+Well, I guess it’s because every comfort food will have its day in the sun, so to speak.

-Today there are countless meatball recipes using meat mixtures, tofu and fish.
-They can be found from the Balkins to India.
-One of the biggest varieties of the meatball is the kofta.
-You can find these from North Africa, around the Mediterranean, through Persia (now Iran), Bengal, Bangladesh and all across China.
+Today there are countless meatball recipes using meat mixtures, tofu, and fish.
+They can be found from the Balkans to India.
+One of the biggest varieties of meatballs is the kofta.
+You can find these from North Africa, around the Mediterranean, through Persia (now Iran), Bengal, Bangladesh, and all across China.
 Sometimes these are called meat dumplings, such as the steamed variety found in dim sum restaurants.
-In addition to being paired with pasta, meatballs can be found in soups, curries, braises and doused in gravy or sauce.
+In addition to being paired with pasta, meatballs can be found in soups, curries, braises, and doused in gravy or sauce.

 If you ask what makes a good meatball, you’ll get a different answer every time you ask the question.
 But leading chefs have a few tips for making good meatballs.